-We take a multi-stakeholder, consultative and participatory approach so as to holistically transform interest in diaspora engagement into concrete, sustainable action through four interlinking strands of activity on knowledge, capacity building, dialogue and diaspora expertise.
+We take a multi-stakeholder, consultative and participatory approach so as to holistically transform interest in diaspora engagement into concrete, sustainable action through four interlinking strands of activity on knowledge, capacity development, dialogue and diaspora expertise.

 These bring together Europe-based diaspora organisations to share ideas and best practices, generate recommendations for policy makers and build a pan-European network of diaspora development actors.

 Between 2019 and 2022 there will be five consultations held to cover all European countries of residence with significant diaspora communities active in development.
 The first two consultations took part for southwest and western Europe in Lisbon and online respectively, the latter because of travel restrictions during the Covid-19 crisis.